 The customer services team get first-hand feedback and can help bridge the communication gap between us and the users.

 2. Explain your role on your team and how you work with them?

 The objective of asking this question is to identify the knowledge and experience you possess.

 Learning about your role in the team helps the interviewer understand your position in the hierarchy, leadership skills and gives an idea of the rapport you share with the team.

 Answer this to reflect self-confidence and preparation.
 Connect dots between job description and your skills, experience, and qualifications to explain why you would be a perfect fit.

 Also Read: How To Answer "Why Should I Hire You?"

 4. Where do you see yourself in 5 years?

-Interviewers ask this question to understand your career expectations with the organization and to assess if you have long term goals there.
+Interviewers ask "Where Do You See Yourself Five Years From Now" to understand your career goals with the organization, and to assess if you have long term goals there.